harishbabu2007/3D-Parkour-Game/README.md

 # Bob release
-## The game "Bob" is now release pls check the releases
+## The game "Bob" is now released pls check the releases